devroopsaha744/Chirpy/README.md

 # Chirpy
-CHIRPY represents an innovative integration of AI solutions that can integrate into Sparrow - Smart API management software.
-It revolutionizes how developers interact with and manage APIs by introducing features such as Smart Chirpy, Nerdy Chirpy, and Creative Chirpy.
+It is an AI-powered integration for Sparrow, revolutionizing API management with context-aware chatbots and automated workflows.
+It leverages the power of RAG, Prompt engineering and
+Llama3 to streamline developer tasks and enhance API lifestyle.

 # To use the App
 Clone the repository on your local machine